AI4Bio-GuoLAB/rDock/README.md

 # rDock - An Open-Source Toolkit for Scalable Reverse Docking

-A comprehensive molecular docking workflow that automates the entire process from ligand preparation to binding affinity prediction using multiple docking engines and scoring functions.

-An open-source Python toolkit for high-throughput reverse docking with enhanced accuracy and scalability
+An open-source Python toolkit that provides a comprehensive molecular docking workflow, automating the entire process from ligand preparation to binding affinity prediction.
+The workflow integrates two docking engines—AutoDock Vina and idock—and supports both the original Vina scoring function and an enhanced scoring scheme, Vina_SFCT.
+It is designed for high-throughput reverse docking with improved accuracy and scalability, making it particularly suitable for large-scale virtual screening tasks.

 ## 🔬 Overview